krivanpeter/riddle-me-this/README.md

 5. The project will now run on localhost

 ## Credits
+### Content

+- The riddles were used in this site were obtained from [Riddles & Answers](https://riddles.fyi/)

 ### Media

-- The riddles were used in this site were obtained from [Riddles & Answers](https://riddles.fyi/)
+- The question mark was obtained from [FreeStockPhotos](http://www.freestockphotos.biz)

 ### Acknowledgements